 Jamboree began with a single dream in one city: Build quality housing people can afford.
 Today, that dream is an expanding vision across the state of California with a corporate strategy that generates jobs, promotes healthy living, and creates supportive housing.
 Jamboree builds stronger communities.

-From our first $1 million federal grant to a more than $3.2 billion portfolio, Jamboree is changing perceptions of affordable housing – a vision that began more than 25 years ago.
+From our first $1 million federal grant to a portfolio with a value of more than $3.2 billion portfolio, Jamboree is changing perceptions of affordable housing – a vision that began more than 30 years ago.
 A need that is greater than ever in today’s housing crisis.

 Take a creative, illustrated look at the Jamboree story and our expanding efforts from our beginning in 1990 to today.